ska-sa/katcp-codec/doc/design.rst

 error state, but this is not represented by the state machine.
 So the code to scan for the chunk size has extra logic to stop the chunk if it would cross that boundary.

+Build-time table generation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The state tables are generated programmatically, but it could be expensive to do so each time a Parser is instantiated.
+Instead, a Rust build script is used to generate the tables at build time, and format them as Rust source code.
+The generated code is included into file:`src/tables.rs`.

+This introduces a complication in that the build script and the run-time parser need to share the State and Action enums.
+That's implemented by using a Cargo workspace, with a separate crate in :file:`crates/fsm` holding the actual definitions of these types.